Which city is cheaper, Venice or Dublin?

 Local dishes at restaurants are fun to try in both Dublin and Venice.

-Dublin is a must-see party destination.
+People head to Dublin just to party.
 Temple Bar is where you'll find the greatest concentration of pubs and nightlife.
 The city is among the friendliest and most welcoming, and this is seen even in the vibe around town at night.

-Dublin and Venice are both fun destinations for the whole family.
+Dublin and Venice are both excellent destinations for the whole family.

 Dublin is a very kid-friendly city.
 Explore the waterways with the viking splash, learn about the vikings at the museum Dublina, or visit any of the other kid-friendly museums around town, or see a show at The Gaiety.